hritik2002/hritik2002/README.md

 <h2>Hi there everyone 👋</h2>

 I am Hritik Sharma, a Software Engineer working at <a href="https://www.headout.com">Headout.com</a>.
 I am an active Stack Overflow contributor who loves to work on full stack technologies.
-Do check out my projects 😁
+Do check out my projects 😁.

+Here's my [resume](https://www.hritik.me/resume) for a quick reference of my previous work.

 ## 🌟 About Me